PoliticalGraveyard.com

 See also congressional biography — Govtrack.us page

-Relatives: Descendant of William Gray; son of Horace Gray and Harriett (Upham) Gray; married to Jane Matthews (daughter of Stanley Matthews).
-See Gray-Matthews-Watterson family of Massachusetts.
+Relatives: Son of Horace Gray and Harriett (Upham) Gray; married to Jane Matthews (daughter of Stanley Matthews); descendant *** of William Gray.

 Cross-reference: Louis D. Brandeis